brian14708/wh-briefings/presidential-actions/2022-03/2022-03-18-a-proclamation-on-national-poison-prevention-week-2022.md

 modified_time: 2022-03-18 11:18:29-04:00
 permalink: https://www.whitehouse.gov/briefing-room/presidential-actions/2022/03/18/a-proclamation-on-national-poison-prevention-week-2022/
 published_time: 2022-03-18 11:18:07-04:00
-title: A Proclamation on National Poison Prevention Week, 2022
+title: "A Proclamation on National Poison Prevention Week,\_2022"
 ---

 Each year, more than 2 million poisoning cases are reported in the